Kingxukai/linux/Documentation/security/siphash.rst

 	u32 hsiphash_3u32(u32, u32, u32, const hsiphash_key_t *key);
 	u32 hsiphash_4u32(u32, u32, u32, u32, const hsiphash_key_t *key);

-If you pass the generic hsiphash function something of a constant length, it will constant fold at compile-time and automatically choose one of the optimized functions.
+If you pass the woke generic hsiphash function something of a constant length, it will constant fold at compile-time and automatically choose one of the optimized functions.